 A simple variation in coat weight or contamination can ruin an entire batch of labelled products.
 When effective adhesion fails and labels delaminate, it can require retailers to waste the product entirely because of quality concerns and regulations.
 Reprinting labels or altering adhesive formulas could cause significant downtime.

-Diagnose Delamination with FTIR Analysis and ESCA
+Diagnosing Delamination with FTIR Analysis and ESCA

 If a label delaminates and becomes separated from its packaging, there are some diagnostic tests that can help determine the cause of the problem.

-Step one in the failure analysis process is often FTIR analysis.
+Step one in the failure analysis process is often FTIR testing or analysis.
 This process uses infrared light to analyze the molecular composition of a material.
 Results of FTIR analysis on a delaminated label can identify the current state of the adhesive after it has failed and can also identify any unknown contaminants that may be present.

 By referencing absorbed infrared spectra to a reference library of molecular spectra, FTIR analysis can identify hundreds of thousands of compounds.
 If the results of FTIR analysis lead to more questions about the product’s adhesion process, Electron Spectroscopy for Chemical Analysis (ESCA) surface mapping may be required.